Rheumatoid arthritis: Disease-modifying agents

+for Chloroquine.
+More recent studies suggest a shorter half-life of about 5 days.
+A long Hydroxychloroquine half-life is attributed to extensive tissue uptake rather than to an intrinsic inability to clear the drug.
+The expected delay in the attainment of steady-state concentrations (3–4 months) may be in part responsible for the slow therapeutic response observed with Hydroxychloroquine.

 Agents may be used in combination, however, people may experience greater side effects.
 Methotrexate is the most important and useful DMARD and is usually the first treatment.
 A combined approach with methotrexate and biologics improves ACR50, HAQ scores and RA remission rates.
+This benefit from the combination of methotrexate with biologics occurs both when this combination is the initial treatment and when drugs are prescribed in a sequential or step-up manner.
 Triple therapy consisting of methotrexate, sulfasalazine and hydroxychloroquine may also effectively control disease activity.
 Adverse effects should be monitored regularly with toxicity including gastrointestinal, hematologic, pulmonary, and hepatic.
 Side effects such as nausea, vomiting or abdominal pain can be reduced by taking folic acid.

-A 2015 Cochrane review found rituximab with methotrexate to be effective in improving symptoms compared to methotrexate alone.
-Rituximab works by decreasing levels of B-cells (immune cell that is involved in inflammation).
-People taking rituximab had improved pain, function, reduced disease activity and reduced joint damage based on x-ray images.
+Rituximab combined with methotrexate appears to be more effective in improving symptoms compared to methotrexate alone.
+Rituximab works by decreasing levels of B-cells (an immune cell that is involved in inflammation).
+People taking rituximab had improved pain, function, reduced disease activity, and reduced joint damage based on X-ray images.
 After 6 months, 21% more people had improvement in their symptoms using rituximab and methotrexate.